 abbreviated (uh BREE vi ay” tid) (adjective) (not comparable)

-1. That which has been cut short in duration or length: Peter made the most abbreviated speech that anyone could recall after he lost the election.
+1. Pertaining to that which has been cut short in duration or length: Peter made the most abbreviated speech that anyone could recall after he lost the election.

-2. The reduction of a word or a name to a shorter form: The abbreviated form for the "United States of America" is "U.S.A."; the more abbreviated form is the "U.S."; for "Doctor", it's "Dr.", and an abbreviated example of "business" is the informal term of "biz".
+2. Regarding the reduction of a word or a name to a shorter form: The abbreviated form for the "United States of America" is "U.S.A."; the more abbreviated form is the "U.S."; for "Doctor", it's "Dr.", and an abbreviated example of "business" is the informal term of "biz".

 abbreviation (uh bree” vi AY shuhn) (s) (noun)